jygastaud/social_wall/README.md

 social wall module depends on SocialFeed PHP lib available in packagist, you can install this lib using composer : `composer require lns/social-feed`

+social wall also depends on salvattore.js librairies, you need to download lib from github into `sites/all/libraries/salvattore`

 ## Usage

 social wall create a new block named social wall, you can include this block in your page.